poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 > `ClassA` **is tightly coupled with** `ClassB`

-If we needed to change/replace `ClassB` with `ClassC` because has a optimized version of the `calculate()` method, we will need to recompile our project.
+If we needed to change/replace `ClassB` with `ClassC` because has an optimized version of the `calculate()` method, we will need to recompile our project.

 ![Collision](/public/images/dependency-injection-in-java/Collision.png)